awsdocs/aws-freertos-docs/doc_source/getting_started_nordic.md

 Before you begin, see [Prerequisites](freertos-prereqs.md)\.

-If you do not have the Nordic nRF52840\-DK, you can purchase one from [Nordic](https://www.nordicsemi.com/eng/Products/nRF52840-DK)\.
+If you do not have the Nordic nRF52840\-DK, visit the AWS Partner Device Catalog to purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AANtrUAH/nRF52840-Development-Kit)\.

+To run the Amazon FreeRTOS BLE demo, you also need an iOS or Android mobile device with Bluetooth and Wi\-Fi capabilities\.

 ## Setting Up the Nordic Hardware<a name="nordic-setup-env"></a>